v1.1.0 · stable · Apache-2.0

 It checks its work

-Nothing counts as done until a separate, independent step confirms it against clear criteria.
+Nothing is done until a separate, independent step confirms it.
 "It said it worked" is never enough.

 You have the final say

-When there is a real judgment call, the run stops and waits for a person.
-The machine never makes that decision for you.
+On a real judgment call the run stops and waits for a person.
+The machine never decides for you.

 It keeps the receipts